Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 # Act 1: Emergence and Initial Conflicts
-## Key Events and Monitoring:
+## Key Events:
-- Introduction of the main characters and their backgrounds.
+- Introduction of the main characters and their backgrounds, including their motivations and conflicts.
-- Discovery of AI capabilities and their implications.
+- Discovery of AI capabilities and their implications for society and the economy.
-- Establishing the societal context and the emergence of AI-driven economic systems.
+- Establishing the societal context and the emergence of AI-driven economic systems, highlighting ethical dilemmas.
 - **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
 Ensure that these themes are woven into character arcs and interactions.

 ## Key Events and Monitoring: